-So many think that if you have dry skin you need a better moisturizer and if you had oily skin you needed to be better about removing your make up at night.
-It's ok to be confused there is a lot of misinformation.
+So many think that if you have dry skin you need a better moisturizer, and if you have oily skin you need to be better about removing your make up at night.
+It's okay to be confused.
+There is a lot of misinformation.

 The culprit is a bad cleanser.
-A bad cleanser is one that strips your face of it's natural oils.
-(Usually made from a synthetic detergent.)
+A bad cleanser (usually made from a synthetic detergent) is one that strips your face of its natural oils.
 We'll get more into that in a bit.

 The easiest way to identify a bad cleanser is by looking at the ingredients.
 Sodium Lauryl Sulfate is the most common ingredient in harmful synthetic cleansers.
-(We wrote a whole article about how it affects your skin HERE).
 It's a detergent and it's too harsh for your face.
 In general, anytime you come across ingredients you don't recognize, use the Skin Deep database to look them up.
 If they're a detergent or a surfactant, don't use them.
 Or, go by this simple rule of thumb: if the ingredients aren't plant-based oils and herbal extracts, don't use the product.
 And if you don't see sodium or potassium hydroxide (used to turn oils into soap) on the label, know that what you're using is an oil-stripping synthetic cleanser.

 When you stop stripping your face with detergents, your skin will balance and heal itself in other ways as well.

 Now, we know a good cleanser is hard to find, but there are a few things that you should always look for.
-It should be soap-based.
-(I know this sounds scary, but check out this article to understand why).
-And it should be pH-adjusted for your skin (~6.2 pH).
+It should be soap-based, and it should be pH-adjusted for your skin (~6.2 pH).
 You may have to email the company to find out the pH of the cleanser you have.
 (Ours is a 6.2.)
 And like I mentioned before, the ingredients should only include saponified oils and herbal extracts.

 After you get a good cleanser, you want to make sure that you have a toner without any alcohol or astringents (no, don't use witch hazel or apple cider vinegar) and a natural pH in the low 6's.
 Our toner is 100% Pure Rosewater.